 Here is a high-level summary.
 A more thorough explanation of the model can be found on our fixed income blog.

-Phase 3 (right-way correlation): Ultimately, the Fed acknowledges that its actual (and still-projected) tightening has had a negative impact on economic performance.
+Phase 3 (right-way correlation): In our initial development of the Three Phases Model, we envisioned a final stage where the Fed acknowledges that its tightening has had a negative impact on economic performance.
 It slows its policy normalization (in other words, it makes a dovish course correction).
 During this period, we envision continued negative correlation between risk assets and duration, but in the opposite direction from Phase 2.
 That is, risk assets recover while government bond prices fall (yields rise).
 In this final phase, we prefer to shift back to being short of Treasury duration as rates sell off amid improved risk sentiment.

 How does the model inform your approach to the fixed income environment ahead?

-The model underscores that the transition from QE to QT will likely lead to increased volatility across all asset classes, with shifting correlations between risk assets and high-quality duration.
-Especially in this type of environment, it is important to be able to dynamically adjust duration, yield curve positioning, sector allocations, and overall risk positioning.
+In the beginning of 2022, the model helped us anticipate the uncomfortable transition from QE to QT, informing our earlier decision to be short of duration in portfolios.
+Now, we acknowledge we may be nearing a period of transition – one where duration again serves its traditional, beneficial role – as markets attempt to project the lagged effects of monetary policy and potentially shift focus from inflation to growth.
+In an environment of shifting correlations between risk assets and high-quality duration, it is important to be able to dynamically adjust duration, yield curve positioning, sector allocations and overall risk positioning.
 That flexibility is at the heart of our approach to fixed income markets.